iondv/framework/README.md

 ### Core, modules and application

 The [IONDV.
 Develop-and-test](https://github.com/iondv/develop-and-test) is an example application.
+There can be the `namespace` instead of the `develop-and-test` application in the path.
+This means that you need to put the application name in the path instead of `namespace`.

+Find the `develop-and-test` application in the repository.
 The dependencies are listed in the [`package.json`](https://github.com/iondv/develop-and-test/blob/master/package.json) file.

 ```
   "engines": {